flintlib/python-flint/doc/source/general.rst

 e.g. if either ``x < y`` or ``y <= x`` returns *True*, then the other is definitely false; if both return *False*, then neither can be determined from the available data.

+The following convenience functions are provided for numerical evaluation with adaptive working precision.

+.. autofunction :: flint.good

+.. autofunction :: flint.showgood